aumpierre-unb/InternalFluidFlow.jl/README.md

     )
 ```

-Compute the Reynolds number Re and Darcy friction factor f f, given the head loss h = 0.40 m, the flow speed v = 1.1 m/s, the pipe's length L = 25 m for water flow in a smooth pipe:
+Compute the Reynolds number Re and Darcy friction factor f, given the head loss h = 0.40 m, the flow speed v = 1.1 m/s, the pipe's length L = 25 m for water flow in a smooth pipe:

 ```julia
 h2fRe( # Reynolds number Re and Darcy friction factor f